Hendrix-CS/csci150/projects/project2.md

 **Do not feel limited by the games on this list**.
 Find a game that interests you and implement it.
-If you choose something else, check with me first, so I can advise you on the scope of your project.
+If you choose something else, check with your professor first, so we can advise you on the scope of your project.

 ## Requirements